 In the heart of White City in London is the Television Centre, the former home of the BBC.
 British design studio Waldo Works revealed the bold and contemporary design for the largest penthouse in this complex, and Imagicasa was already allowed to look inside this impressive abode.

-The gigantic penthouse runs over two floors at the top and has no less than four bedrooms, four outdoor spaces including a terrace of over 90 m2, four bathrooms and has been decorated with the most exclusive furniture and works of art.
-The design of this house is inspired by bold geometry and British Modernism.
+The gigantic penthouse runs over two floors at the top and has no less than four bedrooms, four bathrooms and four outdoor spaces including a terrace of over 90 m2.
+It's been decorated with the most exclusive furniture and works of art.
+The design of this apartment is inspired by bold geometry and British Modernism.
 "The design of this penthouse in the Television Centre was inspired by the site's fantastic history and exciting architecture by Graham Dawbarn of Norman & Dawbarn," says Tom Bartlett, founder of Waldo Works, about the project.

 For almost 9 million euros (excluding furniture and art), this luxurious abode with a beautiful view of the London skyline can be yours.
 Images © Michael Sinclair